Kosuke Kimura: College and amateur

 Kimura's career in organized soccer began with the youth team of Kawasaki Frontale.
 By the age of 15, he played for the Kawasaki Frontale reserve team.
-A foot injury at age of 17 hampered his opportunity to sign a professional contract with the club.
+A foot injury aged 17 hampered his opportunity to sign a professional contract with the club.
 Despite this, he would eventually earn an athletic scholarship to play college soccer at Western Illinois University after moving to the United States, where he took an intensive English-language course and the SAT, on which he achieved a near-perfect score on its mathematics section.
 A four-year letterman with the Leathernecks from 2003 to 2006, he also played with the Thunder Bay Chill of the USL Premier Development League.

 Professional

 Kimura was drafted by Colorado Rapids in the 2007 MLS Supplemental Draft, and in doing so became first Japanese-born player in the history of Major League Soccer.
 He was a bit-part player for much of his first two seasons, playing four games in his rookie season, and featuring in 18 games in 2008, 17 as a starter.
 He scored his first career goal on May 2, 2009, in a game against Real Salt Lake.
 During the 2010 playoffs, he scored the game-winning goal against San Jose that sent the Colorado Rapids to MLS Cup 2010.
 Kimura then played for a full 90 minutes (plus 30 minutes of extra time) to help the Colorado Rapids capture the MLS Cup against FC Dallas with a 2–1 victory in Toronto, Ontario.
 While with Colorado Kimura appeared in 117 league matches and scored 4 goals.

 Kimura was traded to Portland Timbers in exchange for allocation money and an international roster slot in July 2012.
 Five months later, Kimura was traded to New York Red Bulls along with a second-round pick in the 2013 MLS SuperDraft in exchange for Home Grown Player rights to Bryan Gallego and allocation money.
 On March 3, 2013, Kimura made his official debut for New York starting for his new club in a 3–3 draw against his former club Portland Timbers.

 Following the 2014 season, New York announced that it would not exercise its 2015 contract option on Kimura.

 In February 2015, Kimura signed with Polish side Widzew Łódź.

 In July 2015, Kimura signed with Atlanta Silverbacks of the North American Soccer League.

 In January 2016, he signed with expansion Rayo OKC.

 On December 7, 2017, Nashville SC announced Kimura as a new signing.